Hip Injury Car Accident Settlements

-A car accident involves a high level of trauma to the body.
+A car accident sometimes involves a high level of trauma to the body.
 Hip injuries and hip pain are common after many car accidents because of the violent forces involved in the impact.
 Recovery can be a long and tedious process after a hip injury.
 Part of recovery involves receiving compensation from the at-fault driver.
 Understanding your hip injury car accident settlement can be overwhelming, but it’s important to make sure your rights are protected.

 The hip is a complex joint that can be severely damaged in a car accident.
 The joint contains a relatively low amount of fluids.
 If trauma strikes the hip joint in an accident, the space in the joint may be filled with pus or blood, and can lead to the hip capsule being damaged.
 This leads to pain.
 The hips also carry much of the weight of the human body.
 After a car accident, injuries to the hip can cause many symptoms as you go about your daily activities.
 Some of the common symptoms of hip pain after car accidents include: